INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 - As you narrow down on a solution, spend increasingly more effort on validating it
 - Many splits in your cross-validation.
 This brings computational cost, but if you can't afford to evaluate it, you can't afford to use it or trust it

+Try to think carefully about ways the training set might not be completely representatives of the future data the model will make predictions upon.
+In particular if the model makes predictions that affect people's lives, are you sure the training and evaluation data you collected cover a diverse enough set of different demographics?
+What can you do to increase coverage of diverse groups?

+Another way to phrase this recommendation is to try to identify any sampling bias in the data acquisition process.
 ### Machine learning is a small part of the problem most of the times

 - How to approach the full problem (the full value chain)